manastalukdar/manastalukdar.github.io/website/pages/about/professional/content-engagements/speaking-past.md

 ### Podcasts

-- Conversation around artificial intelligence on [The Daniel Stih podcast](https://danielstih.com/podcast-with-manas-talukdar).
+- Conversation on artificial intelligence on [The Daniel Stih podcast](https://danielstih.com/podcast-with-manas-talukdar).

 <!-- ### Workshops -->